 DIY cold brew concentrate stays fresh for about a month in the fridge.
 It can be kept longer than a month (as long as no mold develops), but the flavor may start to deteriorate over time.

 If you try this recipe, or if you have any questions, please let us know in the comments, and don’t forget to tag us on social media at @we_make_pretty!
 For other morning delights, check out our Veggie Tofu Scramble and Chocolate Cherry Adaptogen Smoothie!

 DIY Cold Brew Concentrate

-- 1 Cup Coarse ground coffee (fresh and good quality, if possible)
+- 1 Cup Coarse ground coffee (see note)

 - 3 Cups Filtered Water